Parc national du Lac‑Témiscouata

 From Grands-Pins campground (Dégelis sector): located at 5 km.
 Access to the Petit Témis bik path to enjoy more than 63 km (southern portion) of bike paths.

-N. M. Corégone ferry (From May 20 to September 10 and from October 5 to 9, 2023)
+N. M. Corégone ferry (From May 25 to October 14, 2024)

 Saint-Juste du Lac/Témiscouata-sur-le-Lac (Notre-Dame du Lac sector).
 The ferry is accessible to all categories of vehicles, as well as to pedestrians and bikes.
 The average crossing time is 15 minutes.
 No booking is required, but passenger buses are encouraged to reserve in advance.
 For rates and schedules, visit traversedutemiscouata.com